friendtech33-DAO/ft33-docs/docs/technical/02_contract-docs/modules/PRICE/OlympusPrice.md

 function getLastPrice() external view returns (uint256)
 ```

-Get the last stored price observation of OHM in the Reserve asset
+Get the last stored price observation of FTW in the Reserve asset